The hands and feet may burn, turn red or discolored, and tingle, and the fingertips may feel cold.

 Primary thrombocythemia may or may not cause symptoms.
 When symptoms occur, they are due to the blockage of blood vessels by blood clots and may include

-Redness and warmth of the hands and feet, often with burning pain (erythromelalgia)
+Redness or discoloration and warmth of the hands and feet, often with burning pain (erythromelalgia)

 Tingling and other abnormal sensations in the fingertips, hands, and feet